 - A second shot, at most institutions without rolling admission, if you are deferred to the regular admission round.

 Why shouldn’t you apply early?

 - You are unsure about the school – Even though only Early Decision requires an absolute commitment, the Early Action process is still indicating that you love the school, and want to be there.
 Don’t use it just to get an early acceptance from ANY school, or because a parent or guidance counselor or advisor thinks that you should go there.
 This is your life, and your call.
 Be sure before you pull that trigger.

 - Applying without doing your homework – If you haven’t thoroughly checked out the faculty in your intended major, whether it is Harvard or Palm Beach State, and all of the issues with living and attending classes at a campus, then don’t apply early.
 It is best to visit schools to “kick the tires.”
 If you can’t afford to do that, email the school in question’s admissions officer for your state.
 Tell them that you are interested in applying early, but, because you can’t afford to travel for the visit, you would like to see if you can meet with alumni in your area to find out more about the school.

-- Early Decision: Getting less aid from the same school – If you can afford the school, and money isn’t a big worry, go for it.
-Tuitions will be closer to the estimated cost calculator.
-They won’t give you a “deal,” because it’s months until their full class “gels” and they see all of the students that fit the cohorts that they need to fill.
+- Can I afford Early Decision? – Tuitions will be closer to the estimated cost calculator.
+They won’t give you a “deal,” beocause it’s months until their full class “gels” and they see all of the students that fit the cohorts that they need to fill.
 Students in the EA and regular admissions pools, waiting until April, can negotiate a better deal for themselves.
 ED?
 No.

 Anyone can apply early.
 More reasonable chances of acceptance come from being smart, and picking majors well.
 If you want to get into a popular major, one of the “Pre-s” like Pre-Law or Pre-Med, or Business, particularly at big-student body schools, applying early can be helpful.